Local researcher lands federal grant for Alzheimer’s study

 The new test uses biomarker proteins in blood serum, combined with clinical evaluation, to classify patients with Alzheimer’s.
 It already has proven 88 to 96 percent accurate – as accurate as the much more expensive, invasive and technologically complex cerebral spinal fluid analysis that is currently used to diagnose the disease.

 “This is designed to be a front-line screening test to tell primary care physicians it is time to get the patient to a specialty clinic,” O’Bryant said.
-“It can pick up very early stages of Alzheimer’s [often before patients and physicians identify symptoms] and could be part of an annual physical for any older person who wants it.”
+“It can pick up very early stages of Alzheimer’s

 “Although further validation is required, the blood test, as part of a multitiered screening tool, holds the potential to change geriatric medicine globally,” the research consortium said in a website announcement about the new test.
 “This test could be affordably given on an annual basis to all individuals over 65 years of age.”